Contact us

 How does NFT art work

 Essentially, NFTs are like physical collector’s items, only digital.
-So instead of getting an actual oil painting to hang on the wall, the buyer gets a digital file instead.
+So, instead of getting an actual oil painting to hang on the wall, the buyer gets a digital file instead.

 They also get exclusive ownership rights.
 That’s right: NFTs can have only one owner at a time.
 NFTs’ unique data makes it easy to verify their ownership and transfer tokens between owners.
 The owner or creator can also store specific information inside them.
 For instance, artists can sign their artwork by including their signature in an NFT’s metadata.

-In the NFT art life cycle, there are four stages: creation, uploading to the blockchain, selling and distributing.
+In the NFT art life cycle, there are four stages: Creation, Uploading to the blockchain, Selling, and Distributing.

-Stage 1
+Stage 1 .
+Creation.

 The first stage is the creation of an NFT.
 This can be done by anyone with a computer or a smartphone.
 For example, an artist can create a unique piece of art that they want to share with others.

 Next comes uploading it to the blockchain.
-In order to do this, you have to register an account on one of these platforms like [platform name], which allows you to upload your work onto their platform.
-Once uploaded, you can set up a sale page so that people can buy your work directly from your account.
+In order to do this, you have to register an account on one of the popular NFT platforms such as OpenSea, Rarible, Mintable, or Foundation.
+These platforms allow you to upload your digital artwork, mint it as an NFT, and set up a sale page so that people can purchase your work directly from your account.

 Examples of NFT Art